-Lockwood went on to argue that:
+Lockwood went on to state that:

-"[it is] rational for an instantaneous mind to care equally about all of its successors...this is analogous to preferring the longer to the shorter of two alternative pleasures, when they are of equal intensity"[8a].
+"[it's] rational for an instantaneous mind to care equally about all of its successors...this is analogous to preferring the longer to the shorter of two alternative pleasures, when they are of equal intensity"[8a].

 Lockwood appears to advocate a utilitarian approach to morality.
 Utilitarianism is a theory of morality first proposed by British philosopher Jeremy Bentham in 1789.
 The principle of utility states that an action is permissible if, and only if, it increases the total sum of utility, where utility is defined as the pleasure that comes from happiness.

-In order to quantify happiness Bentham considered: intensity, duration, certainty or uncertainty, propinquity (closeness) or remoteness, fecundity (the ability to produce more happiness in the future), purity (the amount of pain associated with an event), and extent (the amount of people it effects).
+In order to quantify happiness, Bentham considered: intensity, duration, certainty or uncertainty, propinquity (closeness) or remoteness, fecundity (the ability to produce more happiness in the future), purity (the amount of pain associated with an event), and extent (the amount of people it effects).

 Lockwood suggested that we should add the potential weight of a world to the list with the following example:

 "Imagine that I am wired up to a pleasure machine, capable of administering some pleasurable sensation, of a fixed intensity, for different durations, and that these different durations are associated, respectively, with distinct outcomes of a quantum measurement"[8b].

 In order to calculate how much pleasure "the machine will confer on the successors of this instantaneous mind" we must calculate "the total area of that region within my experiential manifold, in which the sensation in question occurs"[8c].